dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 (i.e., your teammates) decide when to drill deeper for more detail.
 In this way your code will be *discoverable*, like a Wikipedia article, and not just *linear*, like standard prose.

-At this point I should be clear about something.
+I should be clear about something at this point.
 I don't think that writing long methods makes you a bad engineer, or that writing short methods makes you a good one.
-I do think I'm right on this point; but I also know there are other engineers (including some of my current teammates) who would likely disagree with me, yet from whom I still have plenty to learn.
-Probably more importantly, I can't even claim to be particularly effective at practicing what I preach in this area, at least at the moment.
+I do think I'm right on this issue; but I also know there are other engineers (including some of my current teammates) who would likely disagree with me, yet from whom I still have plenty to learn.
+Probably more importantly, I can't even claim to be particularly effective at practicing what I preach, at least at the moment.
 It's an opinion that has only recently solidified for me, and one that will require a lot of self-discipline for me to start applying consistently to my work.

 But there's a reason I wrote all this, and it all comes back to what Billy said about being assemblers.
 I think this is at least partially wrong, because even if we are assemblers in some ways, we are also *designers*; and any system that is designed well must be comprehensible.
-That's why I don't think it's enough to just write code that gets the job done, *nor* do I think that "readability" is the right word to describe how we make code accessible to others.
+That's why I don't think it's enough to just write code that gets the job done, nor do I think that "readability" is the right word to describe how we make code accessible to others.
 Optimizing for *comprehensibility* is all about abstraction, or as Hofstadter put it: "throwing away huge amounts of information."
 It's about *hiding* detail, not revealing it all in one place.